What is consumer and community participation?

 To develop effective communication and engagement strategies for our NSLHD community.

-The NSLHD consumer committee is only one of many consumer committees that enables the NSLHD to collaborate with our consumers to improve our services.
-The district consumer advisory council (DCAC) key function is to advise, monitor and appraise the efficacy of systems implemented by NSLHD to support partnering with consumers to improve the safety and quality of our services.
-The membership of DCAC is derived from the local health service community participation committees and advisory councils.
+The Committee’s key function is to advise, monitor and appraise the efficacy of systems implemented by NSLHD to support partnering with consumers to improve the safety and quality of our services.
+Membership of the committee is derived from the local health service community participation committees and advisory councils.

 In addition to our committee structure, NSLHD also engages consumers on short-term and one-off focussed projects which aim to improve specific areas of our health services.

-The consumer and community partnerships team, located within the clinical governance directorate, is responsible for the promotion and coordination of community participation activities.
+The Consumer and Patient Experience Unit, located within the clinical governance directorate, is responsible for the promotion and coordination of consumer engagement within the district.

 Who to speak to?